DENIED DISABILITY? 1-844-4-DISABILITY

 Despite preconceptions that rates of depression would be higher in people working in poor working conditions (e.g. shift work, positions requiring manual labour, etc) the study’s results actually indicated that higher rates of depression were found in educated individuals with high-paying daytime jobs with regular hours.
 The study’s researchers observed that this demonstrated a) that individuals with severe depression were likely unable to maintain any sort of employment, including shift and part-time work and therefore would not be accounted in this study and b) that even individuals with stable employment are susceptible to depression.

-What are key Symptoms of Depression?
+What are Key Symptoms of Depression?

 Many different types of depression can manifest in different ways, depending on the person, the situation and the cause of depression.
 Depression is often oversimplified and described as “feeling sad,” but depression can manifest in a variety of ways, including changes in behaviour, mood and feelings of hopelessness: